Finite diamond-colored modular and distributive lattices with applications to combinatorial Lie representation theory

+{\bf [\S \RoutineSection.4:\!
+An initial consequence of diamond-coloring.]} The objects of primary interest for us are, of course, diamond-colored modular lattices (DCML's) and diamond-colored distributive lattices (DCDL's).
+Some DCDL's are depicted in \DCDLFigs.
+For a non-distributive DCML, see \CFourFigure.1.
 The next proposition shows how the modular lattice and diamond-coloring properties can interact.
 It is a utility that aids in proofs of other results (e.g.\ \FullLengthTheorem\ and \JCompResult) and helps in analyzing movement between vertices in diamond-colored modular lattices (e.g.\ computing the rank of an element).

 {\bf \ColorsLemma}\ \ {\sl Let $L$ be a modular lattice that is diamond-colored by a set $I$.
 Suppose $\selt \leq \telt$.
 Suppose $\mathcal{P} = (\selt = \relt_{0} \myarrow{i_{1}} \relt_{1} \myarrow{i_{2}} \relt_{2} \myarrow{i_{3}} \cdots \myarrow{i_{p-1}} \relt_{p-1} \myarrow{i_{p}} \relt_{p} = \telt)$ and $\mathcal{Q} = (\selt = \relt'_{0} \myarrow{j_{1}} \relt'_{1} \myarrow{j_{2}} \relt'_{2} \myarrow{j_{3}} \cdots \myarrow{j_{q-1}} \relt'_{q-1} \myarrow{j_{q}} \relt'_{q} = \telt)$ are two paths from $\selt$ up to $\telt$.
 Then, $p = q$ and $a_{i}(\mathcal{P}) = a_{i}(\mathcal{Q})$ for all $i \in I$.
 Moreover, if $\relt_{1}$ and $\relt'_{p-1}$ are incomparable, then $i_{1} = j_{p}$.}